 Alternatively, any monetary policy boost would fail to shift the LM curve because rising prices would erode the purchasing power of the boost, and thereby return the LM curve to its starting position (see my article about the LM curve for an explanation of this).

-In reality, empirical evidence suggests that short-run economic boosts are entirely possible, but the 'rational expectations' school argues that even short-run effects will gradually be impossible as economic agents improve their expectations and reactions in the face of such policies from government.
+In reality, empirical evidence suggests that short-run economic boosts are entirely possible, but the 'rational expectations' school argues that even short-run effects will gradually become impossible as economic agents improve their expectations and reactions in the face of such policies from the government.

 The rational expectations hypothesis gained a lot of support from some economic thinkers when it first appeared in the 1960s.
 Unfortunately, the news on that front is not encouraging, and I find little evidence of any increase in rational behavior from people when it comes to economics in modern times, but we live in hope.